-“16 Weeks” is a social media based documentary film guiding its audience through a semester at Missouri State University during the coronavirus pandemic.
-Using their smartphones, members of the university community grant an intimate glimpse into their daily lives as they document a semester dominated by the virus.
+“16 Weeks” is a social media-based documentary film guiding its audience through a semester at Missouri State University during the coronavirus pandemic.
+Using their smartphones, university community members grant an intimate glimpse into their daily lives as they document a semester dominated by the virus.

 The film begins at the start of the fall 2020 semester, with our cast explaining what the first day back was like for them.
 The documentary then reflects on events from the beginning of the year using news sources such as The Standard, MSU’s independent, student-run newspaper.